How to prepare for a first job in the IT industry? What are tips worth hearing at the beginning of a career as a Product Designer?

 It's natural that the amount of information you need to learn in the IT environment can be overwhelming.
 It's an industry that is continuously developing.

-I dived deeper into the industry articles (like Medium, UX collective, UX planet, UX jargon), watched more conferences of large IT companies (like Apple or Google), and followed the news of the software I use daily.
+I dived deeper into the industry articles (like Medium, UX collective, UX planet, UX jargon), watched more conferences of large IT companies (like Apple or Google), and followed the news about the software I use daily.

-Step 3: Fail fast, early, and often
+Fail fast, early, and often

 While working on my portfolio, I rarely had the opportunity to present and consult the results of my work with experienced people.